Battle of Baotou: Active retreat

 As Japanese and Puppet reinforcements continued to rush towards Baotou, the Chinese Army was already extremely fatigued after two days and two nights of bitter fighting.
 If they continued to fight with the Japanese Army, they will inevitably suffer greater losses.
 For this reason, General Fu Zuoyi, Deputy Commander-in-Chief of the 8th War Area, believed that a large number of Japanese and Puppet troops had been killed or wounded in the three-day fierce fighting, and it was impossible to recapture Baotou at this time, so General Fu decided to withdraw his troops.
 The summary of the order was as follows: "Our troops have already entered Baotou after a long-distance attack, annihilated a large number of enemies, and attracted the main force of the Japanese army.
 The mission of cooperating with the Xiangbei Campaign has been completed.
 In order to avoid disadvantages and seek victory, it has been decided to make a strategic shift.
 All units should cover each other and disengage from the battle according to the order of first the units inside the city and then the units outside; first the units attacking the city, then those intercepting reinforcements.
 The withdrawal will proceed on the night of the 21st toward the Zhongtan area."

 At noon on the 22nd, the 35th Army began to retreat.
-After disvoering that the main force of the 35th Army showed signs of retreat, the Japanese Army sent a large number of tanks and automobiles in hot pursuit, but they were immediately entangled by the 101st Division in the rear and forced to withdraw to Baotou.
+After discovering that the main force of the 35th Army showed signs of retreat, the Japanese Army sent a large number of tanks and automobiles in hot pursuit, but they were immediately entangled by the 101st Division in the rear and forced to withdraw to Baotou.
 Although the main force of the 35th Army escaped from the Japanese pursuit, it was attacked by the Puppet Mongolian Army in the Kundoulun River area.
 In this battle, more than a hundred troops below Captain Zhang Luchen, the commander of the 3rd Company of the 1st Battalion of the 94th Regiment of the New 32nd Division, who were covering the main force of the 35th Army in their retreat, were killed in action.